Aberthaw power stations

 The station was the location of a carbon capture trial system to determine whether the technology could be scaled up from lab conditions.
 The system consumed 1 MW.

 History

 The site of the stations was a golf course before the construction of the first station.
 Aberthaw was constructed by the Central Electricity Generating Board (CEGB) under the chairmanship of Christopher Hinton.
-It is known as one of the original 'Hinton Heavies', a suite of new 500 MW units procured at the time.
-Aberthaw "A" Power Station although recorded as first generating power on 7 February 1960, officially opened on 29 October 1963, and at the time it was the most advanced in the world.
+It is known as one of the original Hinton Heavies, a series of new 500 MW units procured at the time.
+Aberthaw "A" Power Station, although recorded as first generating power on 7 February 1960, officially opened on 29 October 1963, and at the time it was the most advanced in the world.
 Aberthaw "B" station opened in 1971.
 Aberthaw "A" operated until 1995.
 It was subsequently demolished.
 Its two 425 ft chimneys were the last section to be demolished, and this was done on Saturday, 25 July 1998.